 Check out this list of engaging and downright silly rhyming books for kids.
 Teaching the skill of rhyming is a breeze with these fun children’s books.

 The ability to recognize and produce rhyming words is an important foundational skill that will help children as they learn to read.
-Rhyming is fun, rhyming activities are a blast, and rhyming books are often the most enjoyable book to read.
-Here is a list of some of my favorite rhyming books for kids
+Rhyming is fun, rhyming activities and rhyming games are a blast, and rhyming books are often the most enjoyable book to read.
+Here is a list of some of my favorite rhyming books for kids.

 I’m sure that your kids will enjoy reading them over and over again.
 Encourage them to find the rhyming words as you read.
 Soon, they will be completing your sentences with the appropriate rhymes.
 I hope that you will find a few new favorites.